 Students will reside in centrally located student dormitory apartments in London.
-Rooms are single occupancy with an ensuite bathroom, with a shared kitchen and common area per apartment.
+Rooms may be single, double, or triple occupancy with an ensuite bathroom, with a shared kitchen and common area per apartment.

 UCLA Travel Study reserves the right to change housing location.
 Should this be necessary, we will arrange comparable accommodations elsewhere.